Lunesta Addiction Signs and Symptoms: Stay Awake

 In addition, many people use Lunesta to commit suicide.
 A study shows that out of 15,213 patients on Lunesta, 71 committed suicide.
 The scary fact is that more than 9 million Americans use prescription sleeping pills.

-Lunesta Addiction Signs: How to tell that your loved one is addicted to Lunesta and needs help?
+Lunesta Addiction Signs: How to tell that a loved one is addicted to Lunesta and needs help?

-If you know that your loved one uses Lunesta but if you’re not sure that he or she is addicted to it, here are some more signs that indicate Lunesta addiction:
+If a loved one uses Lunesta and there is an addiction concern, here are some more signs that indicate Lunesta addiction:

 - Financial problems